batubyte/PieHack/README.md

 ## Hacking Ideas

-Here are some cool projects you can try with your Raspberry Pi Pico:

 ### 1. **USB Rubber Ducky (HID Attack)**
    - Turn the Pico into a fake keyboard that types commands automatically when plugged in.